solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ## Exercise 1: Setup

+In this exercise you will create some tables and use the COPY command to move data into those tables.
+The data is in JSON format and not SQL format.

 ### Task 1: Create tables and data

 - Open a command prompt, run the following command to connect to your database: